 As the weather gets warmer, many homeowners start to question if their air conditioner is working its best.
 You might start to wonder if your home should be cooler, or if your AC unit is working properly.
 That said, many homeowners neglect to check their AC unit’s Freon levels.
-Knowing how to check your AC unit’s Freon level and what repairs may need to be made, can make your summer nights a bit more comfortable, while saving you time and money by determining the issue yourself.
+Knowing how to check the Freon level in your home air conditioner unit and what repairs may need to be made, can make your summer nights a bit more comfortable, while saving you time and money by determining the issue yourself.
 In this brief guide, learn a little about what Freon is and what you can do to check your home air conditioner’s Freon levels.

 What is Freon?